1900 Michigan Wolverines football team: Week 8: Notre Dame

 On November 17, 1900, Michigan defeated Pat O'Dea's Notre Dame team by a 7–0 score at Regents Field in Ann Arbor.
 Early in the game, Notre Dame fumbled a punt, and Michigan recovered the ball at Notre Dame's 10-yard line.
 Left halfback Arthur Redner then "took a cross buck" and ran through Notre Dame's left tackle for a touchdown.
 A short time later, Notre Dame fullback Louis J. Salmon attempted to punt from deep in Notre Dame territory.
 The snap went wide, and the ball rolled over the goal line.
 Salmon picked up the ball, but he was tackled by Redner for a safety.
 Both Michigan scores came in the first ten minutes of the game, and Notre Dame dominated the line of scrimmage for the remainder of the game.
 Salmon starred for Notre Dame and was praised for his punting and ball carrying.
 Michigan's Neil Snow did not play due to injury.
 The game was played in halves of 25 and 20 minutes.

 Week 9: Ohio State

 On November 24, 1900, Michigan and Ohio State played to a scoreless tie before a crowd of 3,000 spectators at Regents Field in Ann Arbor.
 Three trains from Ohio, two from Columbus and one from Toledo, poured into Ann Arbor on the morning of the game, bringing 1,200 Ohio State fans "[b]edecked in cardinal and gray ribbons and flourishing gaudy Ohio banners".
-The U. of M. Daily noted that the Ohio fans "took the town by storm" and that 200 Ohio State co-eds "set a worthy example for the girls at Michigan."
+The U. of M. Daily noted that the Ohio fans "took the town by storm" and that 200 Ohio State female students "set a worthy example for the girls at Michigan."